 18 Homeschool Electives and Extracurricular Activities

-This is one of the easiest homeschool electives to add into your existing curriculum!
+This is one of the easiest homeschool electives to add to your existing curriculum!
 If you’ve chosen a box type curriculum, then check with them to see if it’s something that they offer.
-If not, or if you’re just eclectic, ask a friend, get Rosetta Stone, or see if your area may offer beginners classes!
+If not, or if you’re just eclectic, ask a friend, Google, or take our advice!

 TIP: Depending on the age of your schooler, and your homeschool laws, you can check with the local public school to see if they offer classes for your chosen language.
 If they do, ask if they offer enrollment for that class for homeschoolers!